r8w/r8w/docs/quotes.md

 - Be as simple as you can be; you will be astonished to see how uncomplicated and happy your life can become. __*― Paramahansa Yogananda*__

 - Study without desire spoils the memory, and it retains nothing that it takes in. __*― Leonardo da Vinci*__

 - Spoon feeding in the long run teaches us nothing but the shape of the spoon. __*― E.M.
 Forster*__

 - The whole educational and professional training system is a very elaborate filter, which just weeds out people who are too independent, and who think for themselves, and who don't know how to be submissive, and so on -- because they're dysfunctional to the institutions. __*― Noam Chomsky*__

+---

+---

+For more, feel free to visit my photography account [@iama_rishi](https://instagram.com/iama_rishi).

+---